2025 British Columbia Budget

 Capital Spending to Lift B.C.’s Debt Burden

-Provincial new borrowing requirements are slated to total $24.2 billion in FY 2024/25, up substantially from the $20.2 billion during the prior fiscal year and lifted by the government’s capital plan.
-Borrowing projections in this budget are a combined $10 billion higher over the next two years than what was projected in last year’s Budget.
-The taxpayer-supported interest bite is forecast at 3.8 cents per revenue dollar and climbing to 5.4% by FY 2026/27.
-While this figure is still modest, it inches closer to 6% range paid by Ontario and Quebec.
+Provincial new borrowing requirements are slated to total $31 billion in FY 2025/26, up moderately from the $29.2 billion during the prior fiscal year and lifted by the government’s capital plan and refinancing of debt maturities.
+Borrowing projections in this budget are a combined $6 billion higher over the next two years compared to what was projected in last year’s Budget.
+Rising debt servicing costs combined with weak revenue projections will put the province’s interest bite–or interest costs as a share of government revenues – on an upward trajectory, reaching 6.9 cents/dollar by FY 2027/28, more than what is currently paid by Ontario, Quebec, and Alberta.

 Bottom Line